faisalbmir/Arduino-Project/README.md

 All the contents in the program

 # Requirements and Materials
-Motorized Nerf gun or water gun
+-Motorized Nerf gun or water gun
-Arduino
+-Arduino
-USB connector cable/power supply
+-USB connector cable/power supply
-Relay (coil current of 30mA or less)
+-Relay (coil current of 30mA or less)
 Jumper Wires
 Small diodes
 Perf board